-Leading up to EcoRise, Gina spent ten years working with innovative educational programs serving youth in Brazil, India, Nepal and Guatemala, as well as Harlem, New York, and Taos, New Mexico.
-In 2004, Gina moved to Austin, Texas and pioneered a robust summer and after-school program at a Title One middle school.
+Prior to EcoRise, Gina spent 10 years working with innovative educational programs serving youth in Brazil, India, Nepal, and Guatemala, as well as in Harlem, New York, and Taos, New Mexico.
+In 2004, Gina moved to Austin, Texas, and pioneered a robust summer and afterschool program at a Title I middle school.
 She also built and led a youth cultural exchange program to Rio de Janeiro, Brazil, and served as a facilitator and counselor at the Global Youth Peace Summit.
-While in graduate school at the University of Texas at Austin, Gina studied sustainable development and social entrepreneurship and earned a certificate in Non-Profit Studies at the LBJ School for Public Affairs.
+While in graduate school at the University of Texas at Austin, Gina studied sustainable development and social entrepreneurship and earned a certificate in Nonprofit Studies at the LBJ School of Public Affairs.

 Gina practices systems-thinking and human-centered design, and recently completed the School for Systems Change program at the Forum for the Future.
-She currently serves on the SXSWedu Advisory Board and is a former co-chair of Austin ISD’s Environmental Stewardship Advisory Committee.
-Gina has presented extensively at local, regional and national conferences around the topics of green schools, design thinking, and sustainability education.
+Gina serves on the SXSWedu Advisory Board and the Green Schools Conference & Expo Program Working Group and is a former co-chair of Austin ISD’s Environmental Stewardship Advisory Committee.
+Gina has presented extensively at local, regional, and national conferences and recently received the Women in Sustainability Leadership Award by Green Building & Design.